Updated 27 May 2020

 - Pro platform for 100 Users: $1,599/month.
 Includes unlimited storage and activity archives, unlimited guest accounts, single sign-on, calendar and map views, advanced search, and automated tasks.

 Enterprise pricing is always custom based on user needs.
-A free trial can help organizations on the fence test out the software before they jump in.
+A free UK trial can help organisations on the fence test out the free CRM software before they jump in.

 - Collaboration.
-It's in the title above; Monday.com shines when it comes to working together.
+Monday.com shines when it comes to working together.
 Its views are modular and allow cross-project teams to see them depending on their needs.
 Intuitive chat and comment functions help communication.

 - Templates.
 Rather than setting each project up from scratch, Monday.com offers several templates to streamline your marketing projects.
 Not satisfied with those?
 Build your own with just a few clicks.

 - Extensive support.
-The knowledge base is as substantial as the 24/7 customer service is impressive.
+The knowledge base is as substantial and the 24/7 customer service is impressive.
 Enterprise customers can also get 1:1 training from dedicated account reps on the software

-- Isolated Pulse.
-Monday.com prides itself on its Pulse feature, but those features are limited to individual projects.
+- Isolated "Pulse".
+Monday.com prides itself on its Pulse feature, a system of task lists, but those features are limited to individual projects.
 If you want to provide regular updates through a pulse, it has to be done individually on each project.

 - Limited Mobile App.
 It can be difficult to navigate and is not nearly as functional as the desktop alternative.
 It works for collaboration, but less well for actual project management.